Predicting earthquake damages with Azure ML Workspace

 Conclusion

-Azure Machine Learning Workspace can be used for simple and complex problems as well, for code-first and no-code scenarios.
-I think it is a great place to get started with understanding machine learning, learning about the algorithms and the flow of training.
+Azure ML Workspace can be used for simple and complex problems as well, as for code-first and no-code scenarios.
+I think it is a great place to get started with understanding ML, and learning about the algorithms and the flow of training.

 The best choice of algorithms and data features are highly dependent on what problem you try to solve, and what kind of dataset you have.